Program Advisory Committee

 Shaun is a chartered Civil Engineer in the United Kingdom and Australia and holds a Bachelor of Engineering (Civil) from Liverpool Polytechnic.

-Geoff Knox is Chief Executive, GE Mining, GE Australia and NZ.
+Geoff Knox was formerly Chief Executive, GE Mining, GE Australia and NZ.
 He joined GE in August 2012 as chief executive of GE Global Mining and chief executive of GE Transportation Australia and New Zealand.
-He is also a Vice-President and Officer of GE.

 Geoff has more than 35 years’ strategic and executive leadership experience in the mining, oil and gas and infrastructure sectors, with the last 16 years at the president or chief executive level.
 From 2008 to 2010 he served as chief executive and managing director of energy sector services firm Downer EDI.